CescaNeri/DataMining-MachineLearning/data-mining/data-understanding/data-understanding.md

 - Ordered data

 ## Explorative Analysis
-First step in business and ata understanding.
+First step in business and data understanding.
 It refers to the preliminary analysis of the data aimed at identify its main characteristics.

 - It helps you choose the best tool for processing and analysis